socadk/design-practice-repository/roles/DPR-ApplicationArchitectRole.md

 Role: *Application and Integration Architect*
 ---------------------------------------------
 <!--Alternate names or candidate names) can be listed as "Also known as " here.-->
-a.k.a.
-Coding Architect (to indicate strong connection to development)
+also known as: Coding Architect (to indicate strong connection to development)

 ### Persona
 <!--Name of stakeholder (of architecture and architectural artifacts) and its main concerns-->
-Archie Tekt, who first appeared in a [book on Web services](https://soadecisions.org/atb.htm) in 2003, cares about the structure of and decisions about code packages and configuration artifacts, as well as their dependencies.
+Archie Tekt, who first appeared in 2003 in ["Perspectives on Web services"](https://soadecisions.org/atb.htm) by O. Zimmermann, M. Tomlinson, S. Peuser, cares about the structure of and decisions about code packages and configuration artifacts, as well as their dependencies.
 Development should be productive, the developed software simply and quick to change.
-It should meet its performance, scalability and security requirements at runtime.
-Archie primarily uses the logical and the implementation viewpoints (in the [4+1 model](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model)), but occasionally also gets involved with the scenario viewpoint and the process viewpoint (for instance, in reviews).
+It should meet its performance, scalability, and security requirements at runtime.
+Archie primarily uses the logical and the implementation viewpoints (in the [4+1](https://en.wikipedia.org/wiki/4%2B1_architectural_view_model) view model), but occasionally also gets involved with the scenario viewpoint and the process viewpoint (for instance, in reviews).

 P. Kruchten has an article ["What do software architects really do?"](https://pkruchten.files.wordpress.com/2010/05/kruchten_2008_journal-of-systems-and-software.pdf) that describes the persona well.
 But do not forget that architects (like all people) are different!